Made from Alabama botanicals. Distilled here. Available in season.

 The Alabama Collection

-All eight botanicals in our regional rotation are native to Alabama and the Southeast.
-Freshly harvested from untouched, pollution-free land, distilled in-lab, labeled by batch.
+All eight botanicals in our regional rotation are native to North Alabama and the Southeast.
+Freshly harvested locally from untouched, pollution-free land, distilled in-lab, labeled by batch.
 Each botanical has its own window when the plant is just right.
 These are distilled during that window.

 Soft, floral, and distinctly Southern.
 Faintly sweet with unusual depth.
 Tones and hydrates.
 Mist over clean skin or spritz on linens before bed.